dejac001/adsorption_isotherm_fitting/docs/source/h2s_ch4.rst

 >>> all_points = [i for i in range(len(q_i)) if q_i[i] > 0.]

 Now, we can create a model with all of these points.
-We choose the :ref:`models.binaryisotherm.BinaryLangmuir` model.
+We choose the :class:`.models.binaryisotherm.BinaryLangmuir` model.

 >>> h2s_binary = BinaryLangmuir(
 ...     [f_i[i] for i in all_points],